photoprism/photoprism-docs/docs/getting-started/freebsd.md

     You are welcome to ask for help in our [community chat](https://link.photoprism.app/chat).
     [Sponsors](https://photoprism.app/membership) receive direct [technical support](https://photoprism.app/contact) via email.
     Before submitting a support request, try to [determine the cause of your problem](troubleshooting/index.md).

+!!! quote ""
+    Help improve this page!
+You can contribute by clicking :material-pencil: to send a pull request with your changes.

 **1. Clone or download the port:**